conrad030/iStream/README.md

 ## Prerequisites

-To use the Video Call and Chat feature, you have to get an active Azure Communication Services resource.
+To use the Video Call and Chat feature, you have to create an Azure Communication Services resource.
 All information you need for the setup can be found [here](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp).